tranqv/GCOM-2021-0117/README.md

   Download https://codeload.github.com/tranqv/GCOM-2021-0117/zip/refs/heads/main

   and extract the zip file.
 One should have **GCOM-2021-0117-main** folder.

+  There are three subdirectories:

+  a) **code**:

-  Inside the subdirectory **code** of the folder **GCOM-2021-0117-main**, three examples are prepared with their main programs as follows:
+  Three examples are prepared with their main programs as follows:

   + **main_ex01a.py**:  Example 1a,
   + **main_ex01b.py**:  Example 1b,